moderndegree/turbo-next/README.md

 This is a demonstration of a monorepo with a Next.js application running along side an Express service API.

-## What's inside?

-This monorepo includes the following:

 ### Installation

 This monorepo uses [pnpm](http://pnpm.io) as its package manager.
 To install your dependencies: